 The ripples bouncing across Britain’s constitutional pond since 9/18 have not been limited to its Scottish corners.
 English regionalism too has undoubtedly been stirred, posing questions of our constitutional future as well as the multiple failures of Westminster parties to address this.
-CHARTIST’s Paul Salveson, who writes our points and crossings column, has recently left the Labour party to join Yorkshire First, a party formed around the mission of a devolved assembly for Yorkshire.
+Chartist’s Paul Salveson, who writes our Points & Crossings column, has recently left the Labour party to join Yorkshire First, a party formed around the mission of a devolved assembly for Yorkshire.
 Here he tells us – and the Labour party – why.

 Who said it, where and when?